TotalDesign/erfgeoviewer/docs.md

 ### F.20 - Long read view

 Markers are linked to one another in sequential order.
-From the reader view, one can click on a detail view, and click "next" or "previous" to move to the detail screen of another object.
+From the reader view, one can click on a detail view, and click *vorige* or *volgende* to move to the detail screen of another object.
+The order is based on how models in the collection are ordered.
+At present, this is only determined by the order in which users add things to the map.

 ### F.21 - Address navigation